zq920320/codenvy/wsmaster/codenvy-ldap/IM.md

 Please note that `--binaries=cdec-bundle-{version}.zip` means that you have codenvy onprem bundle file with name `cdec-bundle-{version}.zip` in current directory.

-Just in case here is instruction how to build codenvy bundle:
+OPTIONAL: If you want to compile the bundle:

 - clone following repos, and build them with `mvn clean install -DskipTests -Dskip-validate-sources`
 ```